elg0nz/microservices-talk/microservices.md

 ## To get them to be :space_invader::

+- Reduce the complexity of the models they depend on
-- Make them smaller.
-Their dependencies must also be able to be rewriten in 2 weeks.- Enable them to scale individually (Some implementations already allow you to do this).
+- Enable them to scale individually (Some implementations already allow you to do this).
 - Stop them loading the whole app inside them